jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

 ==========

-One of the features up Cloudmesh is to easily start new virtual machines on vairous clouds.
-It uses defaults for these clouds that can be chaned, but are easily stored in a yaml file located at ``~/.cloudmesh/cloudmesh4.yaml`` This file is created upon first start of the shell.
+One of the features up Cloudmesh is to easily start new virtual machines on various clouds.
+It uses defaults for these clouds that can be changed, but are easily stored in a yaml file located at ``~/.cloudmesh/cloudmesh4.yaml`` This file is created upon first start of the shell.
 You need to edit it and include some of your cloud